Netero03/melodyverse_app/README.md

+## In this MERN stack web app you can Login/Register And scroll infinite posts.
+Consists tech stack as ReactJs, NodeJs, ExpressJs, MongoDb.
+And featureslike JWT, Authentication, verification, etc.
 ![alt text](image.png)
 ![alt text](image-1.png)
 ![alt text](image-2.png)

 ## Installation Steps

 1. **Install Node.js**: Make sure you have Node.js installed on your system.
 You can download it from the [official website](https://nodejs.org/en/download/).